Total War: Shogun 2: Gameplay

 In Total War: Shogun 2, leaders and generals are given personality and depth in gameplay, with high emphasis on role-playing.
 Generals and agents are portrayed as "larger-than-life" heroes with unique characteristics and powerful abilities.
 The player is able to improve and unlock traits and special abilities for the characters as they gain experience.
 However, the player may also be inclined to engage in family politics within the clan to keep its members loyal.

 The battles of Shogun 2 involve large-scale engagements between armies that meet on the campaign map and can take place on land or on water.
 The developers proclaim they are paying particular attention to re-designing the naval and siege battles appropriate to the new setting.
 In contrast to European castles and forts, the castles in feudal Japan had multiple tiers, and thus the siege battles in the game put less focus on wall defences but more on courtyard brawls and tactical maneuvering.
 Also, the players will fight naval battles with unique Japanese ships resembling "floating castles", and take into consideration melees on ships, arrow fire, coastal terrain, and other factors.

-Like the recent installments, Empire and Napoleon: Total War, the weather and climatic conditions have an effect on battles.
+As in Empire: Total War and Napoleon: Total War, the weather and climatic conditions have an effect on battles.
 For example, fog greatly reduces visibility, while heavy rain diminishes the effectiveness of missile troops, such as archers or gunners, thus requiring the players to adapt their strategies.
 Also, as in Napoleon, armies standing on enemy provinces during winter season or fleets far from the coast suffer attrition.

-Shogun 2 is known for a unique event for the series known as Realm Divide, in which one by one, all computer-controlled surviving clans declare war on the player (or players in coop-campaign mode) and ally with each other, though the player's allies tend to do so later.
-Realm Divide is triggered when the player captures enough territories or captures Kyoto.
-The clan's fame shows how close the player is to triggering realm divide.
+Unique to Shogun 2 is a feature known as Realm Divide, in which one by one, all computer-controlled surviving clans declare war on the player (or players in coop-campaign mode) and ally with each other, though the player's allies tend to do so later.
+Realm Divide is triggered either when the player captures the Shogunate capital of Kyoto and holds it for four turns—thereby becoming the new Shogun—or alternatively, if the player raises their clan's fame to the maximum level through conquering Provinces and winning battles.

 Shogun 2 features multiplayer battles with up to 8 players as well as multiplayer campaigns involving competitive or cooperative play with 2 players.
 In a multiplayer campaign, players can be grouped into different clans, so that for each clan, one player assumes the role of clan leader and others take command of armies.
 The clan leader has the ability to direct other players and assign rewards based on loyalty and performance, introducing clan politics into multiplayer.
 As a player's army invades an enemy territory or is attacked by enemy armies, the online matchmaker finds a suitable opponent and initiates a multiplayer battle.
 When a player defeats enemy armies and conquers territories, the player will gain points and other bonuses for the clan.
 In addition, an achievement system is designed to provide adhering players with unique abilities and cosmetic upgrades.